OctopusDeploy/Octopus.Dependencies.Java/README.md

 * TOMCAT-DEPLOY-ERROR-0002: There was an error deploying a tagged package to Tomcat
 * TOMCAT-DEPLOY-ERROR-0003: There was an error undeploying a package from Tomcat
 * TOMCAT-DEPLOY-ERROR-0004: There was an error enabling or disabling a package in Tomcat
+* TOMCAT-DEPLOY-ERROR-0005: An exception was thrown during the deployment.